lemigab/greatdamnorth/README.md

 This assignment expands on the generated world from A3 by allowing multiple players within a single game session, competing with each other for higher score.
 Additionally, the game itself and all essential play mechanics have been implemented.

-### Multiplayer Testing Guide
+## Multiplayer Testing Guide

 #### Initial Setup
 1. Open Multiplayer Tools: Click Window → Multiplayer → Multiplayer Play Mode.
-This opens the Multiplayer Play Mode window
+This opens the Multiplayer Play Mode window.

 2. Configure Virtual Players: In the Multiplayer Play Mode window, you can set up virtual Unity GUIs to test multiplayer.
 Check the checkbox for each player you want (e.g., check 2 boxes for 2 players).
-Press Yes if prompted to build
+Press Yes if prompted to build.

-3. Wait for Setup: Wait for the GUI to load and initialize
+3. Wait for Setup: Wait for the GUI to load and initialize.

 #### Starting the Host
-4. Start Main Unity GUI: Press Play on the main Unity GUI (the original Game window)
+4. Start Main Unity GUI: Press Play on the main Unity GUI (the original Game window).

 5. Start Host Server: In the Hierarchy, find DontDestroyOnLoad → NetworkManager.
 Select the NetworkManager GameObject.
-In the Inspector, click "Start Host" button The world will be constructed and beavers will spawn
+In the Inspector, click "Start Host" button.
+The world will be constructed and beavers will spawn.

 #### Connecting a Client
 6. Open Virtual Unity GUI: In the virtual Unity GUI window, click Layout dropdown.
 Check Hierarchy and Inspector to view them.

 7. Connect Client: In the Hierarchy, find NetworkManager.
-Select the NetworkManager GameObject In the Inspector, click "Start Client" button.
-You should now be connected to the host server
+Select the NetworkManager GameObject.
+In the Inspector, click "Start Client" button.
+You should now be connected to the host server.

 8. Verification: Both windows should show the same world.
 Both players should see each other's beavers.
-Test log chewing, dam building, and other multiplayer features
+Test log chewing, dam building, and other multiplayer features.

+#### Branch Details
+- The main (and the releases/gdn-multiplayer) branches have the most up-to-date game version.
+Go to MultiPlayerScene in either of these and follow the above steps.
+- For archive of the product from A3, see PathFindingDemoScene in releases/a3-archive.
+- For a singleplayer version of the game with AI instead of multiplayer, see SyrupTradingScene in releases/gdn-singeplayer.

 ## Demo Video
 - [Video Link](https://drive.google.com/file/d/1ZDnWCCWZCOHQEjJAoA-CBs207-exMHxl/view?usp=sharing)

-## Scene Instructions
-- The unity scene to load to view the game scene is PathfindingDemoScene
-- MapPainter contains the generated world all the outside object are the templates to generate from

 ## CISC 486 Group 18
 - Owen Meima (21owm1)